 In that post I cover many of the arguments for paying the counterfactual mugger and argue that they don't solve it.
 However, after posting, both Cousin_it and I independently discovered a thought experiment that is very persuasive (in favour of paying).
 The setup is as follows:

-Omega, a perfect predictor, flips a coin.
-If if comes up heads, Omega asks you for $100, then pays you $10,000 if it predict you would have paid if it had come up tails and you were told it was tails.
-If it comes up tails, Omega asks you for $100, then pays you $10,000 if it predicts you would have paid if it had come up heads and you were told it was heads
+Omega, a perfect predictor, flips a coin and tell you how it came up.
+If if comes up heads, Omega asks you for $100, then pays you $10,000 if it predict you would have paid if it had come up tails.
+If it comes up tails, Omega asks you for $100, then pays you $10,000 if it predicts you would have paid if it had come up heads.
+In this case it was heads.

 An updateless agent will get $9900 regardless of which way the coin comes up, while an updateful agent will get nothing.
 Note that even though you are playing against yourself, it is a counterfactual version of you that sees a different observation, so its action isn't logically tied to yours.
 Like a normal prisoner's dilemma, it would be possible for heads-you to co-operate and tails-you to defect.
 So unlike playing prisoner's dilemma against a clone where you have a selfish reason to co-operate, if counterfactual-you decides to be selfish, there is no way to persuade it to co-operate, that is, unless you consider policies as a whole and not individual actions.
 The lesson I take from this is that policies are what we should be evaluating, not individual actions.